junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 # Editorship
 * Senior Area Editor of IEEE Transactions on Information Forensics and Security (July 2024 to present)
+* Associate Editor of IEEE Transactions on Mobile Computing (October 2024 to present)

 # Technical Conference Co-Chair
 * Co-Chairs of AI and Machine Learning for Communications and Networking (AMCN)Symposium at [International Conference on Computing, Networking and Communications (ICNC 2025)](http://www.conf-icnc.org/2025/){:target="_blank"}